Course guide of Inorganic Chemistry (2041119)

 - Theoretical exam - long theory questions: 45% grade.

 Unless another thing is indicated by the student, the qualifications from the practicum exam will be kept from the ordinary evaluation.
 Nonetheless, the student can always renounce his/her previous qualification and ask for a new practicum exam.
-In such case, the student must write an email via PRADO to the professor indicating such claim in a maximum of 5 days after the qualification is uploaded in his official records, which the student explicitely refusing the previous one.
+In such case, the student must write an email via PRADO to the professor indicating such claim at least 10 days before the official date of the exam, including that they explicitely refuse the previous qualification.

 Single final assessment

 This assessment consists of a single academic event, the same day as the ordinary and extraordinary calls.
-Students should show a balanced knowledge of the subject and the acquisition of the competencies described in the Learning Guide to pass the Inorganic Chemistry Course.
+Students should show, beyond doubt, a balanced knowledge of the subject and the acquisition of the competencies described in the Learning Guide to pass the Inorganic Chemistry Course.
 In this Single final assessment, two exams will be carried out:

 - Theoretical exam: 85% of the final grade